CoffeeSprout/ansible-role-dante-proxy/README.md

           - name: dante
             password: inferno

-Setup Dante to pass traffic from internal network without a login:
+Alternatively, you can set up Dante to pass traffic from internal network without a login:

       - hosts: servers
         roles: